kelloggm/martinjkellogg.com/index.md

 I'm an assistant professor at the New Jersey Institute of Technology, in the [Department of Computer Science](https://cs.njit.edu/).
-You can find me most days in my office: GITC 4314.
+You can find me most days in my office: GITC 4314; feel free to come by any time that my [calendar][calendar] says that I'm free.
 I am actively
 recruiting students to join me at NJIT: please contact me directly via email